 Graves Mountain, Georgia produces fine rutile crystals in quartz veins.
 These pieces can weigh up to several pounds.

 - United States: Magnet Cove, Arkansas (huge, rough crystals); California; North Carolina; South Dakota; Virginia.

 - Brazil: large, fine crystals.

 - France; Myanmar; Pakistan; Russia; Sri Lanka; Switzerland.

 Large crystals often have transparent areas that can provide stones for faceting.
 However, cut rutiles above 2-3 carats are so dark they appear opaque.
 Thus, this becomes the effective size limit of faceted gems.

 - Devonian Group (Calgary, Alberta, Canada): 3.70.

-If you do have a synthetic gem as a diamond simulant, keep in mind that while it may exceed diamond in dispersion, it's far less hard (6-6.5).
-Store it separately from other common jewelry stones such as quartz and topaz to avoid contact scratches.
+If you do have a synthetic rutile as a diamond simulant, keep in mind that while it may exceed diamond in dispersion, it's far less hard (6-6.5 versus diamond's 10).
+Store it separately from other common jewelry stones such as quartz, topaz, and diamonds to avoid contact scratches.

 For cleaning, use a soft brush, mild detergent, and warm water.
 Consult our gemstone jewelry cleaning guide for more recommendations.